Best Jobs for English Majors

 Ask an attorney to reference their most critical skills, and it won't take long for them to mention writing as a core skill.
 Lawyers compose contracts, memos, legal documentation, and courtroom arguments.
-The writing skills of English majors, and their ability to carefully construct language, position them to excel in these aspects of legal work.
+The writing skills of English majors, and their ability to carefully construct language and position them to excel in these aspects of legal work.

 Writing may be even more essential to the success of law students as they continually draft arguments about legal cases and precedents.
 Law students also use the volume reading skills that English majors develop in order wade through the extensive legal texts and articles which are assigned.
-In order to pass the bar exam, law students must also craft well written answers to essay questions.
+In order to pass the bar exam, law students must also craft well-written answers to essay questions.

 5. Grant Writer

 Grant Writers are also storytellers since they must explain to funding agents in a convincing manner how resources will positively impact their constituents.
 They often review, edit, and modify submissions from scientists and faculty as part of the grant development process.
 Research and reading skills are essential to grant writers as they investigate funding sources and review projects which have been funded by target organizations over time.